-- Make sure that pupils' wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual pupils. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction that is regularly updated, in order to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust, whole-school approach to safeguarding.
+- Make sure that pupils' wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual pupils. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Ensure that all governors receive appropriate safeguarding and child protection (including online safety) training at induction that is regularly updated, in order to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust, whole-school approach to safeguarding - this training should include, the expectations and responsibilities on staff in relation to filtering and monitoring.